theall38103/DWF-Database-Artifacts/JSON-file-format.md

 # VERSION

 1.0: The JSON file has various information sections (the global section, the DWF section, etc.) and some of these sections can have subsections (the CVSSv2, CVSSv3, AFFECTED data and so on).
 The format of these sections may be updated to include new information or change how information is presented.
 In order to signal what version of data formatting is in use the JSON file has a global version, and sections and subsections can have their own versions.
 This means that data formatted in old formats (e.g. the 1.0 definition) can continue to exist in a file with other sections that have been updated (e.g. to 1.1).
 The version of formatting used in a section is the same as defined in it's parent section unless otherwise explicitly stated (so until there is an update to the 1.0 format all data can be assumed to be in the 1.0 format).
+Required for the MINIMUM entry.

 # UPDATED

 1.0: The latest date and time (in ISO 8601 format) that this information was updated.
+Needed for the MINIMUM entry.
 MANDATORY

 # SERIAL

 1.0: An integer serial number for the entry that starts at "1" is incremented by 1 for every update commited.
+Needed for the MINIMUM entry.
 MANDATORY

 # DWF